 Walkthrough: Dreaming Mary Full Walkthrough (All endings guide)

 “Welcome to the Dream”

 Dreaming Mary is a game largely inspired by previously renown games; Ib, Yume Nikki and alongside the anime Mahou Shoujo Madoka Magica.
-A lot of in game content was original, such as the graphics and music (quite impressive as that can differs for rpg creators).
+A lot of in-game content was original, such as the graphics and music (quite impressive as that can differ for rpg creators).
 The story introduces its main character Mary as a girl who loves to dream.
-One day, she enters a world (dream) where everyone she encounters are her ‘friends’ who already seem to know her.
-Her friends will invite her to play with them or ask for favours, and the player is given the option of either questioning the nature of these events or enjoy the tasks.
+One day, she enters a world (dream) where everyone she encounters is her ‘friends’ who already seem to know her.
+Her friends will invite her to play with them or ask for favors, and the player is given the option of either questioning the nature of these events or enjoy the tasks.
 Besides its pretty graphics and beautiful characters, the game hides a much darker story, which we ourselves can choose to unveil.
 Will you dive deeper into the dream or confront your reality? (no doki doki reference intended)

 Download: Kio’s Adventure (On Steam)

 “Kio’s Adventure” tells the story about a high schooler named Kio.
 One day, she suddenly transport to a different world surrounded by organs and monsters after a wired earthquake.
 Players need to help Kio escape this nightmarish world.
 The game artwork uses 16bit pixel style.”